NGO Experts Logo

 Step 5: Compliance and Renewal

 Once granted, the 12A and 80G certificates must be renewed periodically.
-Organizations must ensure ongoing compliance with the Income Tax Act by maintaining transparent records and adhering to the stipulated guidelines to retain their tax-exempt status.
+Organisations must ensure ongoing compliance with the Income Tax Act by maintaining transparent records and adhering to the stipulated guidelines to retain their tax-exempt status.

-Benefits of 12A and 80G Certificates
+Benefits of 12A Certificate and 80G Certificate

 Financial Stability